 The bad news stops here.
 Period.
 So, you will have to study extra but that is not too bad.
 Let’s look at some positive things.

 5. The PMP exam is not based on the PMBOK Guide.
-It is based on the Exam Content Outline (ECO) that changed only after PMI commission Role Delineation Study (RDS).
-The ECO is not changing and is unlikely to change for another 2 years.
+It is based on the Exam Content Outline (ECO).
+It is changed only after PMI commissions a Role Delineation Study (RDS).
+The ECO has not been updated.

 6. There is no change in the structure of the exam.
-The number of questions, percentage split across the domains, and scoring methodology remains same.
+The number of questions, percentage split across the domains, and scoring methodology are still same.

-7. The exam application process, mechanism to conduct the exam and fee is not changing.
+7. The exam application process, mechanism for conducting the exam, and fee structure has not changing.

 Over To You

-What was your experience with the exam based on the PMBOK Guide 5th edition?
+What was your experience with the exam based on the PMBOK Guide 6th edition?
 Do you think the exam has become tougher?
-When are planning to take the new exam?
+When are you planning to take the exam?